Immigration Medical Exam

 What is included in the Medical Exam?

-Our Civil Surgeon will review all vaccination records and complete a basic physical exam with a larger focus on medical history.
+Our Civil Surgeon will review all vaccination records and complete a basic physical exam with a large focus on medical history.

 What happens if the final visit is not scheduled within 3 months of my first visit?